hrishi2710/Jdbc-and-Jpa/README.md

 # Jdbc-and-Jpa
-Contains demo project of Jdbc and Jpa frameworks
+Contains basic CRUD operations using both Jdbc and Jpa frameworks in order to get the intricacies and advantages of one over the other framework.